insanum/sncli/docs/pages/cl-usage.rst

 .. option:: sncli -k <key> {flag}

-  This will add or remove a flag from the requested note.
+  This will add or remove a flag from the specific note.

 Flags that can be added or removed: ``pin; unpin; markdown; unmarkdown; trash; untrash``